pimcore/pimcore/doc/19_Development_Tools_and_Details/10_Security_Authentication/01_Authenticate_Pimcore_Objects.md

 class User extends BaseUser implements UserInterface
 {
     /**
      * Trigger the hash calculation to remove the plain text password from the instance.
-This
-     * is necessary to make sure no plain text passwords are serialized.
      *
-     * {@inheritdoc}
+     * This is necessary to make sure no plain text passwords are serialized.
      */
     public function eraseCredentials(): void
     {